ts756632/8_Week_SQL_Challenge/Digital Analysis.md

 **5. What is the percentage of visits which have a purchase event?**

  -  Create a CTE using WITH function to store a temporary result. <br>
- -  Use the CASE WHEN function to determine whether a visit have a purchase or not. <br>
+ -  Use the CASE WHEN statement to determine whether a visit have a purchase or not. <br>
     If a user has a purchase event (event_type = 3), then mark "1," otherwise, "0." <br>
  -  Use the MAX function and GROUP BY visit_id to mark the visits which have a purchase event. <br>
  -  Calculate the percentage of visits which have a purchase event by SUM(purchase)/COUNT(*). <br>